 The symptoms of metastatic breast cancer depend on which organs the cancer has spread to, and they can vary greatly.
 Doctors may use additional scans, tests, and exams to diagnose a person with metastatic breast cancer.

-Doctors categorize metastasis using the M value of the TNM system, where:
+Healthcare professionals categorize metastasis using the M value of the TNM system,

 - MX means that the doctor was unable to assess metastasis.